-Copper Properties Meaning Facts and Photos
+Copper Properties, Facts and Photos

-What is Copper Used For?
+What is Copper?

 Copper is widely used in industry because it resists corrosion from air, moisture and sea water.
 It conducts electricity and heat hence is used in pipes, wiring, heating, cooling applications and cooking pans.

-Copper is widely alloyed with other metals including brass which is copper and zinc.
+It's often alloyed with other metals including brass which is copper and zinc.
 Bronze is copper, zinc and tin although other elements are often added.

 Even though copper is used as an alloy to strengthen silver it's actually quite soft.
 With it being ductile and malleable it hardens after being shaped and hammered.
 When heated in can be softened again.

 Although many people believe silver tarnishes, in its purest form it does not tarnish.
 The tarnish on sterling silver comes from the copper.